 Intelligent Document Processing

 That’s where intelligent document processing (IDP) helps.
 A good IDP solution will “read” 10-Q and other financial documents just like those analysts do and find the data that needs to be extracted.
-In short, they help companies achieve financial process automation.
+In short, they help achieve true financial services automation.

 These solutions take advantage of optical character recognition (OCR) along with artificial intelligence technologies, including machine learning, transfer learning, and natural language processing.
 Our IDP is built on a massive reservoir of labeled data points, enough to provide the context behind most any document.

 A robust intelligent automation platform will also come with tools that make it simple for financial analysts to label actual 10-Q forms, telling the tool which data to extract.
-That’s an important point: it’s the folks on the front lines, those tasked with reading the financial forms and extracting data, who build the automation models.
+That’s an important point: it’s the folks on the front lines, those tasked with reading the financial forms and extracting data, who build the automation models for investment banks and others..
 No IT or data science expertise is required.
 Giving these so-called “citizen data scientists” the ability to build models enables financial firms to scale their automation capabilities quickly.

 Related Content: How Chatham Financial Increased Process Capacity by 300%